xneelo/localize-toolkit/README.md

 1. This package requires version `> 16.7.0` of `react` and `react-dom`, as it uses the Hooks API.
 1. This package has a dependency on `node-polyglot`.
-You may have some issues with typing if you are using TypeScript, since some of the typings are from `node-polyglot`.
+You may have some type issues if you are using TypeScript, since some of the types are from `node-polyglot`.
 If this is an issue, you can install the `@types/node-polyglot` as a dev-dependency: